 A Brief History of the NFL Supplemental Draft

-The main, more well-known NFL Draft is one of the most popular events on the NFL calendar, with more than 50 million viewers over three days.
-The NFL Supplemental Draft, however, has existed for a long time, too, beginning in 1977 as another avenue for draft-eligible players to enter the league.
+The main NFL Draft is one of the most popular events on the NFL calendar, with more than 50 million viewers tuning in over three days.
+The Supplemental Draft has been around for a long time, too, beginning in 1977 as another avenue for draft-eligible players to enter the league.

-For the first 13 years, from 1977 until 1990, only players who either graduated or used all of their eligibility were able to take part in the Supplemental Draft.
+For the first 13 years, from 1977 to 1990, only players who either graduated or exhausted their eligibility were eligible to participate in the Supplemental Draft.
 However, since 1993, the NFL has allowed players who faced other adversity, including disciplinary reasons, to petition the league for Supplemental Draft entry as well.
+Basically, the Supplemental Draft is for players who weren’t eligible to be picked at the time of the NFL Draft.

 Al Hunter, a former Notre Dame running back, was the first player ever taken in the Supplemental Draft.
 The Seattle Seahawks used a fourth-round pick on Hunter, who was suspended from the team for disciplinary reasons but was already draft-eligible since he was out of high school for three years.

 In total, there have been 46 players drafted in the Supplemental Draft since 1977.
-The most recent draft pick was former safety Jalen Thompson out of Washington State in 2019.
-The Arizona Cardinals used a fifth-round pick on Thompson.
-No players were selected in the 2023 edition.
+In 2019, the Arizona Cardinals used a fifth-round pick on Thompson, who played at Washington State.

 How Does the Supplemental Draft Work?